Find Casual Connections in Belfast

 The whole city's weirdly connected.
 Someone always knows someone who knows someone.
 But unlike some small cities where this means everyone's in your business, Belfast's got this attitude of "you do you."
 People are too busy enjoying themselves to care about who you're seeing or what you're doing.

 Perfect for casual dating because there's no judgment.
 You can meet someone Friday, someone else Saturday, and nobody's making it into drama.
 Everyone just accepts that people are living their lives.
+Refreshing as hell.

 The Actual Reality